What Can Be Done To Get Rid Of Pesky Woodpeckers?

 - If you are home often enough, keep a watch out for the woodpeckers and every time they perch and begin to drum, spray them with high-pressure hose.
 They don't like that either.

 - One of our listeners, Mrs. Summers, swears by a trick she and her husband created.
 They hung cd’s with fishing line from the peak of their roof.
 It has been nearly 2 years since they have had a woodpecker at their home!
 Alternative materials for just such usage include tin foil, cardboard spray painted with a bright color etc.

 - Ropel is a great woodpecker repellant.
 It can be sprayed on any surface using a garden style pump sprayer.

-the fence to move the birds attention to the oranges rather than the home.
+- Another tip from a fellow listener suggests mounting halved oranges on the fence to move the birds attention to the oranges rather than the home.